CityofToronto/bdit_flashcrow/scripts/dev/README.md

 ## Set up IDE

-It is highly recommended that you use [Visual Studio Code](https://code.visualstudio.com/).
-The MOVE repo comes with a Visual Studio Code workspace configuration; to work in other editors, you will have to roll your own configuration.

-If you already have Visual Studio Code installed, make sure that you have updated to version 1.35 or later, as that version introduced support for [remote development over SSH](https://code.visualstudio.com/docs/remote/ssh).
+This section walks you through the setup of Visual Studio Code.

-### Install Visual Studio Code
+### Install Extensions

-If you already have Visual Studio Code, update it to the latest version.
-Otherwise, you can download the installer from the [Visual Studio Code website](https://code.visualstudio.com/) and run it.

 Open Visual Studio Code and install the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension pack using the [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery).

 The list of extensions we use is documented in `bdit-flashcrow.code-workspace`; Visual Studio Code should automatically recommend these extensions and prompt you to install them.
+Note that you only need to install the "Workplace Recommendations".

 ### SSH Configuration